2 Collecting Data

 “And I knew exactly what to do.
 But in a much more real sense, I had no idea what to do.” - Michael Scott

-A sample is just a subset of your population, but not every subset is equally useful.
-A representative sample matches the important characteristics of the population so well that if you analysed the sample’s data, you would reach the same conclusions you would have by measuring everyone.
-In other words, it’s a smaller group whose answers reflect those of the larger group.
-Designing studies that produce representative samples is the heart of statistics: it lets us reduce costs and time without sacrificing credibility.
+A sample is a subset of a population, but not every subset is equally informative.
+A representative sample mirrors the key characteristics of the population closely enough that analyzing the sample leads to the same conclusions you would reach by studying the entire population.
+Put differently, it is a smaller group whose results accurately reflect those of the larger group.
+Designing studies that produce representative samples lies at the core of statistics-it allows us to save time and resources without compromising the credibility of our conclusions.

 Probability vs. non-probability sampling